Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/badge.md

 {{< design-callout-alert >}}
 This component variant should be used **only** inside a header component.

-Please refer to our Boosted [Navbars]({{< docsref "/examples/navbars" >}}) examples.
+Please refer to our OUDS Web [Navbars]({{< docsref "/examples/navbars" >}}) examples.
 You can also refer to the [Global headers](https://system.design.orange.com/0c1af118d/p/37609b-global-headers/b/366c91) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example >}}